niufuren/bigdatr_test/README.md

 ### Run code

-`python src/drone.py input.txt`
+Part1: `python src/drone.py input.txt`

+Part2: `python src/multiple_drone.py input.txt`

 ### Output

-The number of billboards that are captured at least once is 997
+Part1: The number of billboards that are captured at least once is 997

+Part2: The number of billboards that are captured by two drones at least once is 955

 ### Run test